adammikulis/CustomerAppointments/README.txt

 JavaFX: 20.0.2
 MySQL Driver: 8.2.0

-Run ClientAppointments in an IDE and login using credentials that match those in the SQL DB Additional report: Total number of appointments by contact
+Run CustomerAppointments in an IDE and login using credentials that match those in the SQL DB Additional report: Total number of appointments by contact